Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Introduction

 We evaluate these modalities through a bargaining game~\cite{qian2025strategic} designed to evaluate AI capabilities in group negotiations, a setting with empirically exhibited human inefficiencies in trading behaviors~\cite{rubinstein1982perfect, binmore1986nash}.
-Our LLM agents utilize prompt scaffolding based on \texttt{Gemini-2.5 Flash}~\cite{comanici2025gemini} that empirically achieves superhuman performance, allowing us to isolate the effects of the interaction structure.
+Our LLM agents utilize prompt scaffolding based on \texttt{Gemini-2.5 Flash}~\cite{comanici2025gemini} that empirically outperforms human traders in the All-Agent Baseline, allowing us to isolate the effects of the interaction structure.
 We then conduct a randomized, within-subjects experiment ($N=243$) where participants engage in three successive games, using each modality in a counterbalanced order.

-Our study makes the following contributions: \begin{itemize} \item \textbf{A micro-economy design for testing agentic assistance.} We introduce and run a randomized, within-subject experiment in a strategically interdependent three-player bargaining game that cleanly varies \emph{modalities} of LLM integration (Advisor, Coach, Delegate) while holding underlying model capability fixed. \item \textbf{Evidence of preference vs.\ welfare under endogenous use.} We document preference--performance misalignment in a strategic, interdependent setting: participants prefer the higher-control \textit{Advisor} interface, yet groups achieve the highest average surplus when \textit{Delegate} access is available. \item \textbf{Externalities and a market-making mechanism.} We find spillover effects from \textit{Delegate} usage; a decomposition indicates that roughly half of the \textit{Delegate} advantage accrues directly to adopters and roughly half arises from positive spillovers to non-users, consistent with delegated agents improving the offer environment (a market-making role). \end{itemize}
+Because each game involves three interdependent players, one participant's AI use directly affects the proposals and welfare available to counterparts.

+Our study provides empirical evidence for the following: \begin{itemize} \item \textbf{Preference--performance misalignment and the human filter.} In a within-subject experiment ($N=243$), participants strongly prefer their games with access to the Advisor modality, yet groups achieve the highest collective surplus with the autonomous Delegate.
+A mechanism analysis reveals that human intervention in Advisor and Coach modes dilutes the quality of the offers---users override, modify, or ignore AI suggestions to align them with risk-averse social norms, reducing the welfare benefits of the AI-generated offers.

+\item \textbf{Market-making spillovers in shared environments.} We demonstrate that Delegate adoption creates robust positive externalities.
+Rather than exploiting unassisted counterparts to capture surplus, autonomous agents act as cooperative market-makers.
+By introducing high-quality proposals, they structurally upgrade the shared offer pool and increase surplus for unassisted counterparts by $21.6\%$. \end{itemize}